-A framework agreement is usually established with more than one supplier for the supply of a range of goods, works or services.
-Councils can access Framework Agreements tendered by other government organisations and agencies at the local or national level.
-Public Sector Buying Organisations that often procure Framework Agreements that are accessible to Councils include the Crown Commercial Service (CCS), ESPO, YPO, NEPO, Scape, HCA and Kent Commercial Services, however there are numerous others we can access.
+A Framework is usually established with more than one supplier for the supply of a range of goods, works or services.
+Councils can access Frameworks tendered by other government organisations and agencies at the local or national level.
+Public Sector Buying Organisations that often procure Frameworks that are accessible to Councils include the Crown Commercial Service (CCS), ESPO, YPO, NEPO and Scape, however there are numerous others we can access.

-If the councils choose to access a Framework Agreement, the tender will not be open for all suppliers to bid, only those that are on the Framework Agreement.
+If the councils choose to access a Framework, the tender will not be open for all suppliers to bid, only those that are on the Framework.
 Frameworks are often used for purchases of IT software and hardware, telephony and mobile phones, stationery, office equipment, furniture, etc.